larryhastings/big/README.md

 ##### Copyright 2022 by Larry Hastings

 **big** is a Python package, a grab-bag of useful technology I always want to have handy.

 Finally!
-Instead of copying-and-pasting all my little helper functions between projects, I have them all in one easily-importable place.
+For years, I've copied-and-pasted all my little helper functions between projects--we've all done it.
+But now I've finally taken the time to consolidate all those useful little functions into one big package, so they're always at hand, ready to use.
 And, since it's a public package, you can use 'em too!

+Not only that, but I've taken my time and re-thought and retooled a lot of these functions.
+All the difficult-to-use, overspecialized, cheap hacks have been upgraded with elegant new APIs and clever functionality.
+**big** is a real pleasure to use!

 **big** requires Python 3.6 or newer.
 It has few dependencies.